Kolhapur

 Kolhapur is a city on the banks of the Panchganga River in the southern part of the Indian state of Maharashtra.

 Kolhapur is one of the most significant cities in South Maharashtra and has been a hub of historical, religious, and cultural activities for centuries.
 It is famous for its unique food culture, including its signature Kolhapuri cuisine.
 The city is situated in the western part of Maharashtra and is often referred to as "Dakshin Kashi" or "Mahateerth".
-It boasts a rich history, which has given it various other names, including Kollagiri, Kolladigiripattan, and Kollpur, all meaning "valley" Around 2 CE, Kolhapur's name was 'Kuntal'.
+It boasts a rich history, which has given it various other names, including Kollagiri, Kolladigiripattan, and Kollapur, all meaning "valley" Around 2 CE, Kolhapur's name was 'Kuntal'.

 Kolhapur is known as Dakshin Kashi' or Kashi of the South because of its spiritual history and the antiquity of its shrine Mahalaxmi, better known as Ambabai.
 The region is known for the production of the famous handcrafted and braided leather slippers called Kolhapuri chappal, which received the Geographical Indication designation in 2019.
 In Hindu mythology, the city is referred to as "Karvir."

-Before India became independent in 1947, Kolhapur was a princely state under the Bhosale Chhatrapati of the Maratha Confederacy.
+Before India became independent in 1947, Kolhapur (as Kolhapur State) was a princely state under the Bhosale Chhatrapati of the Maratha Confederacy.
 It is an important centre for the Marathi film industry.

 Etymology

-Mythologically, Kolhapur is named after Kolhasur, a demon in Hindu History.
+Mythologically, Kolhapur is named after Kolhasur, a demon in Hindu history.
 According to legend, the demon Kolhasur renounced asceticism after his sons were killed by the gods for harassing people.
 He prayed to Mahalakshmi, requesting that she leave the area to him for a hundred years.
 He committed numerous crimes during this period until the goddess returned after the hundred years were over and killed him for his sins.
 Kolhasur's dying wish was to name the place after him, a request granted, and the area was named Kolhapur.
 'Kolha' represents Kolhasur, and 'pur,' a Sanskrit word, means 'city.'

 Historically, the Stone inscription from Terdal, of Shilahara kingdom, who ruled this region from 8–12 C.A.D., mention this area as 'kshullakpur' (the first stage of Jain monkhood or Junior Jain monks called as kshulakas) - as per inscription in This region most Junior monks were present during the rule of Shilaharas and Rashtrakutas it also called as Ancient Hub of Jainism and 'Kalapuri,' a city with beautifully stone carved temples.
 This historical information is preserved in Shilahar-era ancient Jain matha and temples near the Ambabai temple.